 The Critical Path

 While business is complicated, accountability is not.
-We create smart profitable insights that greatly enhance the financial performance of your golf course.
-While every golf course has a different personality, they are all governed by a common business model.
+We create smart, profitable insights that greatly enhance your golf course’s financial performance.
+While every golf course has a different personality, it is all governed by a common business model.

 This process will fully address the key questions.
 With supply exceeding demand by 10% within the nation, and most forecasts predicting a flat industry for the next decade, we will proceed with diligence and craft a winning playbook for your golf course.

-We will examine the uncontrollable and controllable factors that determine the potential investment return from your golf course.
+We will examine the uncontrollable and controllable factors determining your golf course’s potential investment return.

-There is a simple formula that determines whether a golf course will be financially successful.
+A simple formula determines whether a golf course will be financially successful.

-To the extent that the experience created for the customer equals or exceeds the price charged, customer loyalty is created.
-To the extent that the experience is less than the price charged, customer attrition occurs.
+Customer loyalty is created to the extent that the experience created for the customer equals or exceeds the price charged.
+Customer attrition occurs to the extent that the experience is less than the price charged.
 Customer loyalty is the foundation for successful golf course.

 Step 1